-Having a baby or child who is seriously ill can be an extremely difficult and stressful experience and cause a lot of uncertainty which can make you feel vulnerable and out of control.
+Having a baby or child who is seriously ill can be an extremely difficult and stressful experience and cause a lot of uncertainty.
 In some instances, a child is too sick to tolerate a long journey by road ambulance and in these situations the safest way to transport your child will be by air ambulance, either, to a more specialised unit or to a hospital closer to home.
 We hope the information provided here will help to answer some of the questions you have about your child’s transfer.

-At Lucy Air Ambulance we work in partnership with the NHS and our preferred air charter partner Capital Air Ambulance to give you the very best care, support and reassurance you need to make this experience as smooth as possible.
+At Lucy Air Ambulance for Children we work in partnership with the NHS and our service providers to give you the very best care, support and reassurance you need to make this experience as smooth as possible.
 We are dedicated to providing you with a specialist service, delivering the highest standards of care for you and your child.

 Read our transfer stories here.

 Below are some frequently asked questions that you may have regarding the transfer of your baby or child.

 The medical teams will ensure that your child is in the best condition before moving them to the specialist unit.
 Sometimes they may decide that your child is too sick to move and transfer may have to be deferred until their condition improves.
 The transport team will work closely with the medical teams at the referring unit and the receiving specialist unit and will liaise closely with yourself to make the best decision for the care of your child.

 If you have more than one baby or child that needs transferring each may travel separately and the flights could take place on different days.